-Michelle trained her daughter on Bloomforth, and she is now the acting general manager of Cookie Wear.
+Michelle trained her oldest daughter on Bloomforth, and she is now the acting general manager of Cookie Wear.
 Together the pair easily manages company sales so the team can focus on providing the kind of atmosphere their customers know and love.

 The company was named after Michelle’s late stepfather, who was known for his kind-hearted and fun-loving attitude.

 “He was famous for his oatmeal cookie,” says Michelle.
 And it sure sounds physics-defying – crunchy yet soft inside, with a slight hint of almond.
 Enough to make you order that T-shirt in the next size up and feel no regret for eating five before dinner.